 Introduced predators kill kea

-Stoats are the primary predators of kea, and cats are also a major threat when cat populations make incursions into kea habitat.
-Possums are known to prey on kea and disturb nests although they are not as severe a threat as stoats, and rats have also occasionally been observed preying on kea eggs.
+Stoats are the primary predators of kea, and feral cats are also a major threat, particularly in eastern South Island areas where cat populations make incursions into kea habitat.
+Possums are known to prey on kea and disturb nests, and rats have also occasionally been observed preying on kea eggs.

-Kea are particularly vulnerable because they nest in holes in the ground that are easy to find and get in to.
+Kea are particularly vulnerable because they nest in cavities on the ground that are easy to find and get into.
+They also spend lots of time on the ground exploring and foraging for food, which puts them at risk.

-Monitoring shows that when predators are controlled with well-timed aerial 1080 treatment and/or traps, about 70% of kea nests are successful.
-Without pest control, this success rate is about 40%.
+Monitoring shows that when predators are controlled with well-timed aerial 1080 treatment and/or traps, about 70% of kea nests are successful, producing at least one chick.
+Without pest control, this success rate is about 40% but drops to 10% or less after a forest mast (seeding) causes rat and stoat numbers to soar.
+More juvenile and adult kea also survive with predator control.

 Impacts of human activity

 Buildings with lead nails and flashing are also a problem.
-Lead is attractive to kea because it has a sweet taste to them, and this results in lead poisoning.
+Lead is attractive to kea because it is soft to chew and has a sweet taste to them, and this can result in lead poisoning.

-The birds' endearing and mischievous behaviour can cause conflict with people, and damage to property especially around campsites and carparks.
-Although a large number of kea may be watching, it is normally only a few birds which are doing any damage.
+The bird's inquisitive and explorative behaviour can cause conflict with people, and damage to property especially around campsites and carparks.

 Despite being illegal, kea are still being shot.
-If you are having problems with kea in your area, contact the Kea Conservation Trust for advice and assistance.
+If you are having problems with kea in your area, contact your local DOC office or the Kea Conservation Trust for advice and assistance.

 You can help